faithlets/faithlets/README.md

 ## 🌱 Currently Learning

-- [A new skill or technology you're exploring, e.g., Advanced machine learning techniques in Scikit-learn.]
-- [Another skill, e.g., Cloud data warehousing with Google BigQuery.]
+Advanced machine learning techniques using Scikit-learn and Python Cloud data warehousing and analytics with Google BigQuery Infrastructure as Code (IaC) using AWS CloudFormation and Terraform CI/CD pipelines with GitHub Actions and AWS CodePipeline

 ## 🛠️ Technical Skillset